Aliases for CHST8 Gene

 GeneCards Summary for CHST8 Gene

 CHST8 (Carbohydrate (N-Acetylgalactosamine 4-0) Sulfotransferase 8) is a Protein Coding gene.
-Diseases associated with CHST8 include peeling skin syndrome type a and peeling skin syndrome.
+Diseases associated with CHST8 include peeling skin syndrome 3 and peeling skin syndrome type a.
 Among its related pathways are Transport to the Golgi and subsequent modification and N-glycan antennae elongation in the medial/trans-Golgi.
-GO annotations related to this gene include N-acetylgalactosamine 4-O-sulfotransferase activity.
+GO annotations related to this gene include sulfotransferase activity and N-acetylgalactosamine 4-O-sulfotransferase activity.
 An important paralog of this gene is CHST13.

 UniProtKB/Swiss-Prot for CHST8 Gene